Ayibatonye-ikemike/suoops-backend/docs/webhook-setup.md

 ### Webhook Verification

-The webhook endpoint automatically verifies requests using:
-- Paystack signature in the `x-paystack-signature` header
+The webhook endpoint automatically verifies requests using the `x-paystack-signature` header hashed with `PAYSTACK_SECRET`.
-- Your `PAYSTACK_WEBHOOK_SECRET`

 ### Security